-NEW MEXICO JUNIO ASSOCIATE OF A Emphasis (if applicable): RTS EGE NM IJC

-- New Mexico Ju unior College
+ASSOCIATE OF ART TS New Mexico Ju IJC unior College

-GENERAL EDUCATION REQUIREMENTS DUCATION REQUIREMENTS - 31 Credit Hours
+GENERAL EDUCATION REQUIREMENTS - 3

 COURSE TITLE CREDITS SEMESTER GRADE

-NGL 1110 (EN 113) Composition I 3
+ENGL 1110 (EN 113) Composition I 3

-NGL 1120 (EN 123) Composition II 3
+ENGL 1120 (EN 123) Composition II 3

 English Elective 3

 Communications 3

 Humanities 3

+3

 Fine Arts 3

 Mathematics 3

 Laboratory Science 4

 Social/Behavioral 3

-Major in General Studi ELECTIVES - 29 Credit Hour:
+Major in General Studies

+ELECTIVES - 29 Credit Hours 1

 COURSE TITLE CREDITS SEMESTER GRADE

-COUNSE encorro SEMESTER GIRADE

-Total Ele ctive Credits 0
+Total Electi ve Credits 0

-Total Ele cuve creaits
+Total Election ve Credits

-otal credit hou rs required for AA: 60 Tota al Credit Hour
+required for AA: 60 Total Core a cumulative grade point average of at least 2.0.
+Credit Hours Acquired: Cumulative GPA:

-minimum of 15 s ransitional and / o tudents will not be ave a cumulative grade point average of at least 2.0. emester hours must be earned at NMUC.
-The remainder may be acceptab r developmental courses do not fulfill any of the above requirements. : permitted to graduate if they have unresolved incomplete (I) grades on t ficials will provide assistance, it is the final responsibility of the student to le transfer credi ecord. degree completion.
+Transitional and / or of Students will not be p nester hours must be earned at NMJC.
+The remainder may be acceptable to developmental courses do not fulfill any of the above requirements.
+Permitted to graduate if they have unresolved incomplete (I) grades on the cials will provide assistance, it is the final responsibility of the student to ch ir academic record. degree completion.
+Effective Foll 2021

-and a source of the particular and the second of the second of the second of the second of the and an in the state a an rea an riel Effective Fall 20
+-greener ran a data